monicaqgirgis/Project-1/README.md

 This specific dataset includes colon cancer (excluding rectum) based on year, stage of diagnosis, ethnicity, gender, and age.

 # Content breakdown for this repository
-Jupiter notebook with code used to create graphs and Analysis.
+1. Jupiter notebook with code used to create graphs and Analysis.
-Output data folder with all visuals
+2. Output data folder with all visuals.
-Powerpoint presentation
+3. Powerpoint presentation.
-Report
+4. Report.
-Resource folder with cleaned CSV, Raw CSV, Jupiter notebook with code used to clean, and text file with written definitions to aid in analysis.
+5. Resource folder with cleaned CSV, Raw CSV, Jupiter notebook with code used to clean, and text file with written definitions to aid in analysis.